muniravb/AfricanPresidentialSpeeches/Sudan/README.md

 * File: **Sudan_metaData_Links.xlsx.** Spreadsheet containing document date, and direct links to original scanned document.
 No metadata (speaker information, etc) was available in archived format for this country.

 ### Source URLs
-* Speeches were originally located on Scott Straus' website ([link](https://faculty.polisci.wisc.edu/sstraus/african-presidential-speeches-database/)). *This page is no longer working (as of July 15, 2021).*
+* Speeches were originally located on Scott Straus' website ([link](https://faculty.polisci.wisc.edu/sstraus/african-presidential-speeches-database/)). *This page is no longer working (as of July 15, 2021), and no archived version is available.*
      * Archived version is available [here](https://web.archive.org/web/20200613062147/https://faculty.polisci.wisc.edu/sstraus/african-presidential-speeches-database/).

 * Sudan speeches were orignially held (with their metadata) [here](https://faculty.polisci.wisc.edu/sstraus/sudan-speeches). *This page is no longer working (as of July 15, 2021).*